 Hello.
 Hello there, and welcome back to the podcast.
 Now we’ve been looking at a few different aspects of making changes in our business strategy, of course, because of the current situation that we’re in with COVID-19 if you’re listening live.
 But in fact, as I keep saying each week these are questions we should be and can be asking ourselves all the time, or certainly more often than not, these are things that apply questions that apply, strategic choices that apply throughout the life cycle of a business.
 And there will always be ups and downs and opportunities to diversify, to pivot and so on, there’ll always be some downtime that we can use.
 So do check out those podcast episodes over the last few weeks.
 If you haven’t listened to those, there’s plenty to be getting on with and hopefully something that will be really relevant.
 Really speaking to you at the stage of your business where you’re at.

-Now this week I wanted to answer a question that’s actually come in from a couple of people in my Facebook group.
-So if you’re not already a member, I’d love for you to join because it’s a great opportunity to submit questions, and to participate in free training sessions and workshops, and get all sorts of other resources.
-Of course mostly, or most of all, it’s a place where you can meet like minded people who are also working on re-imagining success, and escaping the nine to five in a sustainable way.
+Now, this week I wanted to answer a question that’s actually come in from a couple of people in my Facebook group.
+So if you’re not already a member, I’d love for you to join because it’s a great opportunity to submit questions and to participate in free training sessions and workshops, and get all sorts of other resources.
+Of course mostly, or most of all, it’s a place where you can meet like-minded people who are also working on re-imagining success and escaping the 9 to 5 in a sustainable way.
 So search One Step Outside, or Facebook where you can go to onestepoutside.com/community.
 So the question was how on earth do I write a business plan because there are so many templates online.
 And I must hold my hand up here and say that I even have created my own template that I use with my clients in my programmes.

 And so where on earth do you start?
 Why on earth should you write a business plan in the first place?